 Since the acquisition

 If you’re not up to date with everything that led up to the purchase of Beats by Dre, we did an explainer piece that you can read here.
 In short, Apple bought the company back in 2014 for over $3 billion.
-Since then, it has only announced a handful of products, with half of them released back in September of 2016 along with the new iPhone.
-At the time, it seemed like Apple was going to release a new Beats product on stage every year, or at least every other year.
+Apple released a few Beats products after its inception, but then went a few years without releasing anything.

 They forgot about Dre

-Sorry, but using that title is almost mandatory at this point.
-Anyway, when Apple bought Beats by Dre it also brought two of the most prominent figures in the music industry onto the payroll.
-Dr. Dre and Jimmy Iovine are legends in their own rights, and when Apple decided to convert Beats music into a new streaming service dubbed Apple Music, these two no doubt had a fair amount of input.
+When Apple bought Beats by Dre it also brought two of the most prominent figures in the music industry onto the payroll.
+Dr. Dre and Jimmy Iovine are legends in their own rights, and when Apple decided to convert the Beats Music streaming service into Apple Music, these two no doubt had a fair amount of input.

 Dr. Dre's video series was pulled due to explicit content

-Earlier this year Jimmy Iovine left the company to assume a consulting role, and Dr. Dre has been nowhere to be seen.
-The video series he was making for Apple’s yet-to-be-announced video service was shelved before it aired due to explicit content.
+In 2018, Jimmy Iovine left Beats to assume a consulting role within Apple, and Dr. Dre has been nowhere to be seen.
+The video series he was making for Apple TV was shelved before it aired due to explicit content.
 Aside from that, he’s been keeping a surprisingly low profile even by Dr. Dre standards.
-This could be due to the sexual harassment allegations from 2015, but it still seems weird that years later the person who the brand is named after is so quiet.
+It seems weird that years later the person who the brand is named after is so quiet.
 What’s going on with Dre?

-Ditching the headphone jack and the promise of wireless
+Ditching the headphone jack and the introduction of wireless

 We’re on the record as saying that ditching the headphone jack was a bad idea, but I understand why Apple did it even if I don’t agree with the reason.

 Apple bought the most popular audio brand in the world, and removing the headphone jack from one of the most popular phones in the world ensures that when people buy wireless headphones they’re going to be putting even more money into Apple’s wallet.
-The iPhone 7 was the first headphone jack-less phone and after spending an hour on stage talking about the wireless future, it only made sense for the company to release a few options to jumpstart the transition.
-The problem is that as convenient as Bluetooth is, there’s no denying that Bluetooth still isn’t great.
+The iPhone 7 was the first headphone jack-less phone and after spending an hour on stage talking about the wireless future, it only made sense for the company to release a few wireless options to jumpstart the transition.
+Although Bluetooth doesn’t hold a candle to wired audio, wireless and true wireless earbuds really are all the rage nowadays, and there are some very good options, including the Beats Powerbeats and Beats Powerbeats Pro.

-As a company that’s made millions of dollars from Beats products, the answer is most likely no, at least for now.
-Beats is still a household name that’s synonymous with holiday gifts, which means that Apple is still raking in the money.
-It does, though, seem clear that Apple is aware of the bad reputation Beats has in the audio community and is trying to distance themselves from it.
+Considering Apple has made millions of dollars from Beats products, no, they are not replacing Beats with anything.
+That being said, Apple seems to be aware of the bad reputation Beats has in the audio community and is trying to distance themselves from it.
 The general consumer might not care about sound quality, but if they want to convince the world that their new audio products have great sound then Beats is only holding them back.
+This is due mainly to the way the Beats sound signature overemphasizes bass frequencies, causing reduced clarity in vocals and other higher-frequency sounds.

 Next: Best Beats alternatives